 What are my restrictions?

-The partial knee replacement implants that I use are high performance implants that allow patients to resume unrestricted activities, including impact sports.
+The partial knee replacement implants that I use are high performance implants that allow patients to resume unrestricted activities, including sport.
 You should not feel limited by your partial knee replacement.

 So please increase your activity level and active and go for it!

-In summary partial knee replacement is an extremely successful procedure that allows patients to resume an active lifestyle in comfort.
+In summary partial knee replacement is potentially a very successful procedure that allows patients to resume an active lifestyle in comfort.

 Associate Professor Craig Waller